Clifford Odets: Early years

-Career

-Theatre
+Theater

 Odets pursued acting with great passion and ingenuity.
-At the age of 19 he struck out on his own, billing himself as "The Rover Reciter."
-Under this moniker he participated in talent contests and procured bookings as a radio elocutionist.
+At the age of 19, he struck out on his own, billing himself as "The Rover Reciter."
+Under this moniker, he participated in talent contests and procured bookings as a radio elocutionist.
 He appeared in several plays with Harry Kemp's Poet's Theatre on the Lower East Side.
 Odets was among America's first real disc jockeys at about this time, at radio station WBNY and others in Manhattan, where he would play records and ad lib commentary.
 He also functioned as a drama critic, allowing him free entry to Broadway and downtown shows.
-In this capacity he saw the 1926 Broadway production of Seán O'Casey's Juno and the Paycock.
+In this capacity, he saw the 1926 Broadway production of Seán O'Casey's Juno and the Paycock.
 O'Casey's work proved to be a powerful influence on Odets.

 In the early 1920s, Odets spent four summers as a dramatics counselor at Jewish camps in the Catskills and the Poconos.
 He toured extensively with stock companies, in particular Philadelphia's popular Mae Desmond Company, playing a large variety of character roles at their theater in Chester, Pennsylvania.
 His first Broadway break came in 1929 when he was cast in two small roles and as understudy to the young Spencer Tracy in Conflict by Warren F. Lawrence.
 Odets landed his first job with the prestigious Theatre Guild in the fall of 1929 as an extra.
 He acted in small roles in a number of Theatre Guild productions between 1929 and 1931.
 It was at the Guild that he befriended the casting director Cheryl Crawford.
 Crawford suggested that Harold Clurman, then a play reader for the Guild, invite Odets to a meeting to discuss new theater concepts they were developing with Lee Strasberg.
 Though initially bewildered by the concept of acting as an art, Odets was nonetheless mesmerized by Clurman's talks and became the last actor chosen for the Group Theatre's first summer of rehearsals in June 1931 at Brookfield Center in Connecticut, thus becoming a founding member of the company.

 The Group Theatre proved to be one of the most influential companies in the history of the American stage.
 It was the first to base its work on an acting technique new to the United States, devised by the Russian actor and director Constantin Stanislavski.
 It was further developed by Group Theatre director Lee Strasberg and became known as The Method or Method Acting.